gracicot/gracicot.github.io/_posts/2017-07-01-deleted--function-diagnostic.md

      auto add(A a, B b) -> decltype(a + b) {
                                  ~~^~~

 Whoa!
-That hard for the eyes!
-Can we reduce the verbosity a bit?
+The error is a bit longer than expected!
+It shows us a lot of information information, but that information won't be there if we use `enable_if` with a type trait.

 Fortunately, one can do *inverse-matching* to a deleted function instead.
+This will allow us to control the quantity of compiler output.
 It is as easy to add as:

 ```c++
 void add(...) = delete;